 I have already added a list of other games to play once I have finished Control, including Uncharted 1, 2 and 3, Yakuza 5, Mafia 3, Ico, Beyond: Two Souls, Until Dawn, Prey, Doom, Shadow of the Colossus, and more.
 They aren’t all PlayStation exclusives, but as they are all included in my subscription, it doesn’t make sense for me to pay to play them anywhere else.

-Okay, but How Good Is PS Now on the PC?
+Okay, but How Good Is PS Now on the PC in 2020?

 As I have said, I have got enormous value from PS Now on the PC – but it isn’t perfect.
 For those who are tempted, it’s important to note that there are some significant downsides to take into account, particularly if you’re a PC gamer who prides yourself on playing every game at the highest possible settings.